 By learning this, you can save money by doing things yourself; you can learn more about your bike and think about improvements you didn’t even know were possible.
 And the best thing is to start connecting to your bike at a different level.

 This happens when you take proper care of something; of course, you should be able to do that to your bike.

 Don’t drink and cycle

 If you do, you will be unpredictable and cycle without paying much attention to your surroundings.
 If you do that, you become a hazard to anyone around you, including cars and pedestrians.
-So, if you want to have some beers, leave your bike locked somewhere or take it home.
+So, leave your bike locked or take it home if you want to have some beers.

 Sometimes I have some beers after work and cycle home.
-I know it’s precisely the opposite of what I’m saying here, but I feel like I know my limits, and I never go over them when I’m by bike.
-It happened once, and it was so scary that I never did it again.
+I know it’s precisely the opposite of what I’m saying here, but I know my limits and never go over them when I’m by bike.
+It happened once and was so scary that I never did it again.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.

 We usually post all the lovely images we see and do there, together with curating the best links of all World Wide Web.
 No joke!

 Subscribe to our newsletter for discounts in hotels and photo gear, freebies and much more.